 The reason for this is you don’t want it in your house and it isn’t something your child would be interested in, anyway.

 So, why keep it around?
 There is a child somewhere that would love to have it!

 Keep it.
 If the gift giver clearly put a lot of thought into the gift and they are excited to know if your child likes it, you have a few options:

 1) Don’t put batteries in it.
 Yep!
 Super simple solution.
 Your kid will press the buttons, pull the levers a few times, then move on with their busy little lives.

 2) Put batteries in it and let your child play with it for a little while, then donate it.
 Your child will forget about it, as will the family member who gifted it.

-How to let family and friends know what your Montessori children are interested in
+Avoid getting unwanted gifts by letting your family and friends know what your children are interested in